seattleflu/documentation/Deploying.md

 3. Install the latest code with `pipenv sync`.
 4. Reload the uWSGI server by running `sudo systemctl reload uwsgi`.
    > See the uWSGI documentation under [Infrastructure] → **Hosts** → [backoffice.seattleflu.org]
+5. Check the uWSGI server status by running `sudo systemctl status uwsgi`.
-5. Check log file at `/var/log/uwsgi/app/husky-musher.log` for any errors or warnings.
+6. Check log file with sudo at `/var/log/uwsgi/app/husky-musher.log` for any errors or warnings.

 ### Deploying scan-switchboard